- History of shaving

 This is how razor burns look like:

-Also both razor burns and bumps can be caused by shaving and their symptoms may be quite similar.
+Also, both razor burns and bumps can be caused by shaving and their symptoms may be quite similar.

 To get proper treatment for your razor burns and/or bumps you should always pay a visit to your dermatologist (e.g. physician treating skin conditions).
 Untreated bumps can cause serious trouble.

 Razor rash is more common among men who frequently shave their faces.
 Women may also suffer from razor burns after shaving arms, legs or armpits.
-There are various causes behind razor burns, such as using a blunt blade, using a strong soap, using a razor on dry skin, sensitive and unconditioned skin.
+There are various causes of razor burns, such as using a blunt blade, using a strong soap, using a razor on dry skin, sensitive and unconditioned skin.
 It is a source of vast discomfort and unsightly skin that may appear after shaving your legs, face, arms or any other body part while removing unwanted hair.